benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB03.png)

-4 quantifiers are defined now, and another 8 quantifiers are defined later on - after No-existence is explained.
+4 quantifiers are defined now, and 8 other quantifiers are defined later on - after No-existence is explained.

-We’ll define _b_ sub-patterns, _P1..Pb_ (where _b_ denotes the number of branches), each composed of the left component, and one of the right components.

-Given sub-patterns _P1..Pb_, the quantifiers are defined as follows:

-* _**All**_ (denoted '&') - An assignment matches the pattern only if it matches P1..Pb (though not necessarily minimal for each separately)
+* _**All**_ (denoted '&') - An assignment matches the pattern only if it matches the left component and all the right components.
-* _**Some**_ (denoted '&#124;') - An assignment matches the pattern only if it matches at least one of P1..Pb (though not necessarily minimal for each separately)
+* _**Some**_ (denoted '&#124;') - An assignment matches the pattern only if it matches the left component and at least one right component.
-* _**>**_ n - An assignment matches the pattern only if it matches more than n of P1..Pb (though not necessarily minimal for each separately). n ∈ [0, b-1]
+* _**>**_ n - An assignment matches the pattern only if it matches the left component and more than n right components. n ∈ [0, b-1]
-* _**≥**_ n - An assignment matches the pattern only if it matches n or more of P1..Pb (though not necessarily minimal for each separately). n ∈ [1, b]
+* _**≥**_ n - An assignment matches the pattern only if it matches the left component and n or more right components. n ∈ [1, b]

-As said - an assignment is a _minimal_ subgraph: if any entity or relationship is removed - it won't match the pattern anymore.
+As said - an assignment must be a _minimal_ subgraph: if any entity or relationship is removed - it won't match the pattern anymore.

 "_Only if_" denotes a necessary but not sufficient condition, since assignments must satisfy other requirements expressed by the pattern.

-The query's answer is composed of all matched patterns.

 Quantifiers can be nested.
 Here is an example: